-Breeds will be judged within their class as set by the American Bantam Association and American Poultry Association (except meat birds) against their written standard within the Standard of Perfection.
+Breeds will be judged within their class (Ex: American, Featherleg, OEG etc) against the written breed standard set forth by the American Bantam Association and American Poultry Association (exception: Meat Pens).

-Ducks, Geese and Turkey classes will be offered if minimum entry number of 3 birds/2 exhibitors are present per class.
+Ducks, Geese and Turkey classes will be offered if minimum entry number of 3 birds/2 exhibitors are present (per species).